 I know this, and I have taken it into my heart as fact.
 I know the rules of the workings of the universe.
 I know how I must behave, and how I should think, regarding my relationships with my kin.
 And, most importantly, I know the rules that have been impressed upon us all by the Goddess Shyar.
 I understand that, should I break any of these rules, there will be consequences.

-It should not be, but the restriction of all this order chafes at me.
+It should not be so, but the restriction of all this order chafes at me.

 An aeon ago, another broke Shyar’s rules.
 He was a moraddin who, like me, wondered what it might be like to diverge from the formula laid out for us.
 At least, I imagine that was his goal.
 There is no way to know, for I was born long after his death, and he is spoken of only as a warning to our young.
 We must forge the souls according to Shyar’s blueprint, with only the variations that she allows, or we will meet with Gyramenon’s fate.